cgeyskens/phd/image-analysis/synapse-counting/pipeline/README.md

 This pipeline provides three Nextflow profiles, depending on how you want to run it:

-- `-profile conda` — uses the Conda environment in this folder (`./synapse-counting-env.yml`)
+- `-profile conda` — uses the Conda environment in the parent folder (`../synapse-counting-env.yml`)
-- `-profile docker` — runs with the Docker image `cgeyskens/synapse-counting`
+- `-profile docker` — runs with the Docker image `cgeyskens/synapse-counting:v6` (or builds from `../Dockerfile` if you choose)
-- `-profile hpc` — runs with Apptainer/Singularity by pulling the same Docker image
+- `-profile hpc` — runs with Apptainer/Singularity using `docker://cgeyskens/synapse-counting:v6`

 Example usage: